learninglab-dev/the-resources/data/work/mk/workbook.md

 small things, biggish things, but no complex clusters of things (those are in projects).

 ### TODAY
+20191008
 - handle page title (currently `undefined`) in second level of show.learninglab.xyz/work
-- add some better code styling to `
+- add some better code styling to `.css` referenced in the `work.ejs` template
+-

 ### SOMEDAY